timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 Carrying far too much food, this first day ended up being one of the hardest for me physically.
-After hiking through the heat of the day, I made it to the shade and protection of Hauser Creek, at the bottom of the climb to Lake Morena with shoulders that doubted this entire endeavor.
+After hiking through the heat of the day, I made it to the shade and protection of Hauser Creek, which lay at the bottom of the climb to Lake Morena.
+My shoulders doubted this entire endeavor and I was barely able to sit up straight.

 Here, I camped with Ant Man, Black Widow, her friend Willow, Giggles, Tiny Dancer, B&E, Flamingo Kid, and Misplaced.
 The day before we just met as strangers, that night we began our trail family.